 The rule for hiring the most competent was justified as part of a right to equal opportunity to succeed through socially productive effort, and on grounds of increased welfare for all members of society.
 Since it is justified in relation to a right to equal opportunity, and since the application of the rule may simply compound injustices when opportunities are unequal elsewhere in the system, the creation of more equal opportunities takes precedence when in conflict with the rule for awarding positions.
 Thus short-run violations of the rule are justified to create a more just distribution of benefits by applying the rule itself in future years.
 (Goldman 1979, 164–165).

-In other words, if “terribly important objectives”—especially objectives having to do with equalizing opportunities in a system rife with inequality—in fact could be furthered by measured and targeted reverse discrimination, justice wouldn't stand in the way.
+In other words, if “terribly important objectives” having to do with equalizing opportunities in a system rife with inequality could in fact be furthered by measured and targeted reverse discrimination, justice wouldn't stand in the way.
 Goldman's principle did not have the adamantine character Cohen and other critics sought in a bar to preferences.
 Where can such an unyielding principle be found?
 I postpone further examination of this question until I discuss the Bakke case, below, whose split opinions constitute an extended debate on the meaning of constitutional equality.

 The terms of the popular debate over racial and gender preferences often mirrored the arguments philosophers and other academics were making to each other.
 Preference's defenders offered many reasons to justify them, reasons having to do with compensatory or distributive justice, as well as reasons having to do with social utility (more African-Americans in the police department would enable it better to serve the community, more female professors in the classroom would inspire young women to greater achievements).
 Critics of preferences retorted by pointing to the law.
 And well they should, since the text of the Civil Rights Act of 1964 seemed a solid anchor even if general principle proved elusive.
 Title VI of the Act promised that “[n]o person…shall, on the ground of race, color, or national origin, be excluded from participation in, be denied the benefits of, or be subjected to discrimination under any program or activity receiving Federal financial assistance.”
-Title VII prohibited all employment practices that discriminated on the basis of race, gender, religion, or national origin.
-However, unlike Title VI, Title VII went on to spell out some exceptions.
-Under special circumstances, the Title permitted the use of gender, religion, and national origin as legitimate bases for employer selection.
-But it made no such exception for race.
-While being a woman or being a Roman Catholic could sometimes count as a legitimate occupational qualification, being black could not.
+Title VII similarly prohibited all employment practices that discriminated on the basis of race, gender, religion, or national origin.

 The objective of Congress in the enactment of Title VII…was to achieve equality of employment opportunities and remove barriers that have operated in the past to favor an identifiable group of white employees over other employees.
 Under the Act, practices, procedures, or tests neutral on their face, and even neutral in terms of intent, cannot be maintained if they operate to “freeze” the status quo of prior discriminatory employment practices.